 In most applications, the whole flower is used.
 It comes in the form of a tablet, gel or cream.

 - The tablet form of arnica is sometimes given pre-surgery or post-surgery to help healing at the incision site.
 It’s also been proven to help in emotional stress during and after the surgical procedure.
 Tablet form is like any other herbal pillule.
 They are tiny pellets.
 Dosage recommended is roughly 3 of these little pellets directly in the mouth.
 You want to try and get them around the mucous membranes.
 So, place below the front teeth on the gum line.
 They will dissolve but it takes awhile.
 You can also place them directly in the throat like you would any pill.
-For arthritic conditions, a lower potency of 6c is some times recommended, but 30C pellets (see the image below) will work fine.
-Most likely you will need to give your dog 2 or 3 dosages daily.
+For arthritic conditions, a lower potency of 6c is some times recommended, but 30C pellets (see the image below) will work fine and that’s what I typically use.
+Most likely you will need to give your dog 2 or 3 dosages daily until you see improvement.
 For general maintenance, or when you notice your dog getting a little sore, you can use it a couple x a week. *Note: Although Arnica is pretty safe, please see the preventative measures below. *Use common sense with regards to dosage.
 If you have a tiny dog, then the dosage and potency will be lower than a large dog.

 - The gel and cream forms are applied topically to any areas of the body where the dog has experienced trauma.
 Arnica has been used to treat everything from sore muscles to bruises and sprains.
 Arthritis symptoms have also been alleviated with topical application of arnica gels and creams.